riadhRCH10/shell-project/README.md

-# shell-project installation guide :
+# Shell-project installation guide :

+# Prerequisites
-clone the remote git repository: https://github.com/riadhRCH10/shell-project
+to run this project, you need a linux VM and gcc installed. clone the remote git repository: https://github.com/riadhRCH10/shell-project

 this project depends on read-line library, install it via this command:
 'sudo apt-get install libreadline-dev'

-# chmod
+# Administrative privileges

-to give only administrative priviliges, run this command chmod 744 shell-project
+to give only administrative privileges, run this command chmod 744 shell-project

 # Running the project